uclaacm/tla-dev-intern-training-w21/week-3p-designing-with-figma/Figma Day 1.md

 ![Designs using one column include National Geographic](images/single-column.png)

+**Single-column**

 Single-column design is probably the most popular design because it is so simple.
 You can take this literally, by having all of the content on your entire website on one column&mdash;but you might find that you need to split up the content into multiple pages, especially if you have a lot of content.

 In that case, each page itself can still have a single-column layout, if you want.